microsoft/finops-toolkit/docs-mslearn/toolkit/hubs/data-processing.md

 ---
 title: Data processing
-description: Details about how data is handled in FinOps hubs.
+description: Learn how FinOps hubs process data, including scope setup, data normalization, and optimization, to enhance cost management and analysis.
 author: bandersmsft
 ms.author: banders
-ms.date: 10/03/2024
+ms.date: 10/08/2024
 ms.topic: concept-article
 ms.service: finops
 ms.reviewer: micflan
+#customer intent: As a FinOps user, I want to understand how data is processed in FinOps hubs so that I can better understand how to use the tool.
 ---

 <!-- markdownlint-disable-next-line MD025 -->
 # How data is processed in FinOps hubs

-FinOps hubs perform a number of data processing activities to clean up, normalize, and optimize data.
+FinOps hubs perform many data processing activities to clean up, normalize, and optimize data.
 The following sections show how data flows from Cost Management into a hub instance.

 <br>

 ## Scope setup

 A **scope** is a level within the cloud resource and account hierarchy that provides access to cost, usage, and carbon data.
 For FinOps hubs, we typically recommend using Enterprise Agreement (EA) billing accounts or Microsoft Customer Agreement (MCA) billing profiles, however any cloud scope is sufficient for basic analysis.
-The main concern will be about whether price and reservation data is needed, since Cost Management only exposes those for EA billing accounts and MCA billing profiles.
+The main concern is about whether price and reservation data is needed, since Cost Management only exposes the data for EA billing accounts and MCA billing profiles.

 FinOps hubs support configuring scopes by manually configuring Cost Management exports or by granting FinOps hubs access to manage scopes on your behalf.
 Managed scopes are configured in the **config/settings.json** file in hub storage.
-The following describes what happens when a new, managed scope is added into this file.
-Unmanaged scopes (where Cost Management exports are manually configured) do not require additional setup.
+The information describes what happens when a new, managed scope is added into this file.
+Unmanaged scopes, where Cost Management exports are manually configured, don't require other setup.

 <!--
 ```mermaid